 During the lease term in Old Town

-During lease, the rental belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Old Town, the renter must allow us to access the rental property.
-Some justifiable reasons to go into rental home are to:
+During lease, the rental property belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental property in Old Town, the renter must allow us to access the rental.
+Some solid reasons to come into rental home are to:

 - Perform maintenance or alterations,